Skip to content

 Bonding conductors are typically 4mm2 in cross section area with green/yellow insulation and are a normal part of an electrical installation.
 Their use and application is outlined in the Wiring Rules (AS/NZS3000:2018) and they are exempt from the separation requirements of electrical cables from plumbing and gas pipes.

 If you see a damaged or disconnected bonding conductor don’t repair it yourself.
-Contact an electrical contractor to re-instate the bonding connection before maintenance or repair work involving conductive pipes.
+User our Electrical licence holder search to contact an electrical contractor to re-instate the bonding connection before maintenance or repair work involving conductive pipes.

 Conductive water or gas pipes in contact with the mass of earth and not electrically bonded to the property's earthing system can cause serious injury or death from electric shock under certain fault conditions.